typst/packages/packages/preview/supercharged-dhbw/1.3.2/README.md

 `show-header`: Whether the header should be shown, default is `true`

-`numbering-style`: Style of the page numbering, default is `1 of 1`

 `numbering-alignment`: Alignment of the page numbering, default is `center`

 `abstract`: Content of the abstract